-4.8.2 Port Triggering
+4.9.2 Port Triggering

-Choose menu "Forwarding → Port Triggering", you can view and add port triggering in the next screen (shown in Figure 4-34).
+Choose menu "Forwarding→Port Triggering", you can view and add port triggering in the next screen as shown below.
 Some applications require multiple connections, like Internet games, video conferencing, Internet telephoning and so on.
-Port Triggering is used for some of these applications that cannot work with a pure NAT router.
+Port Triggering is used for some of these applications that cannot work with a pure NAT Router.